Classic Motorcycle Build

 Before inspecting for re-use, old parts were cleaned with brake parts cleaner and shop towels.
 Clean out all fluid passages as well, then dry with compressed air.

 Examine piston bores for nicks or grooves.
-If needed, replacement caliper bodies are available from Andover Norton.
+If needed, replacement caliper bodies are available from Andover Norton, but they are expensive.

-Both of the old pistons were corroded and will be replaced.
+Both of the old pistons were corroded and being replaced.

 Seals are inexpensive and should be replaced regardless how they look.